 Q: What was it about Katy that caught your attention?

 A: Well I first saw and met Katy on Instagram, so obviously my first thought was, “this girl is smoking hot.”
 What separated her from others were her eyes and smile.
 She has these amazing big dark chocolate eyes.
 The first picture I saw of her I thought she wasn’t real because she looked like a Disney princess.
-It’s when we met in real life that I realized this Instagram princess had way more to offer than just her good looks.
+It was when we met in real life that I realized this Instagram princess had way more to offer than just her good looks.

 A: Our first date I had asked Katy out to coffee at a place called “Philz Coffee.”
 Her Instagram handle is “KatyLovesCoffee” so I thought it was probably a safe bet going there.
 I was pretty relaxed up until I saw her.
 That’s when the pit sweats kicked in… thankfully I was wearing a sports coat.
 She was stunning.
 No catfish here.
 I figure that there are signals to a good date.
 Start off slow was my thinking, drink, sit, chat.
 If things were going well, then I would see if she wanted to go for a walk.
 We did.
 We cruised down to the UC Berkeley campus and the conversation strengthened.
 The date came to a close.
 I’m intentionally not letting her in on how I feel but giving just enough to keep it interesting.
 You might think I had this all mapped out to work perfectly, but Katy later told me she didn’t even think I was interested and saw me more as a friend.
 Boom!
 Totally nailed it!
 Luckily, we went out a couple more times and after our third date is when she began to see me more than just a friend.